Square-Developers/oauth-examples/ruby/README.md

 ## Setup

 ### Install Square SDK and Sinatra
+First, edit the `Gemfile` to insert your desired Ruby SDK version.
+Latest version can be found [here](https://developer.squareup.com/docs/sdks/ruby)

 This application requires gems for the Sinatra web framework and Square Connect.
 Install them with `bundle install`